The Station Tavern, Woburn Sands

-Although the Station Hotel looks quite modern, it appears there was an earlier, smaller inn, probably catering for the local brickworkers, as well as passing train passengers.
+Although the Station public house looks quite modern, it appears there may have been an earlier, smaller inn on the site, probably catering for the local brickworkers, as well as passing train passengers.

 Even the local historian Arthur Parker had difficulty in researching the early days of the Station Hotel, as he wrote:

 “It is not easy to give a correct story of the property, as the documentary evidence is conflicting.
 I have not seen the deeds, but the Brewers have supplied me with extracts and the information there does not entirely agree with the [Bucks] Ale House Register.

 The site was sold by the Higgins Trustees at the time the railway was opened , for a note to that effect appears in a mortgage deed of 1849.
 There are no details there, not even the name of the purchaser, but it was Gregory Odell Clarke of Fenny Stratford, as another mortgage of 1860 quotes the name.
 He was a man of many parts; a wharfinger, he made and sold bricks and other building materials, and he was a coal and corn merchant.